A PDE-based Explanation of Extreme Numerical Sensitivities and Edge of Stability in Training Neural Networks: Background: PDEs, Discretization, and Numerical Stability

 where $n$ denotes the iteration number, $u^n(x)$ is the approximation of $u$ at $t = n\Delta t$, and $\epsilon$ denotes the error of the approximation (i.e., due to discretization and finite precision arithmetic).

 A key question is whether $u^n$ remains bounded as $n\to \infty$, i.e., \emph{numerically stable}.
-It is typically easier to understand stability in the frequency domain, which is referred to as Von Neumann analysis \cite{trefethen1996finite,richtmyer1994difference}.
-Computing the spatial Discrete Fourier Transform (DFT) yields:
+It is typically easier to understand stability in the frequency domain, which is referred to as Von Neumann analysis \citep{trefethen1996finite,richtmyer1994difference}.
+To do this, we recall the Discrete Fourier Transform (DFT).
+Let the spatial sampling of a function, $u$, be $\{u(x_k)\}_{k=0}^{K-1}$ where $x_k=k\Delta x$ for $k\!=\!0,\ldots,K\!-\!1$ are the discrete samples of the continuum variable $x$, and $K$ is the number of samples.
+Let $\omega_m=m\frac{2\pi}{K}$ for $m\!=\!0,\ldots,K\!-\!1$ represent discrete frequencies, then the DFT, denoted $\hat u$, is given by